-Kyvalley Dairy Group, in accordance with the Dairy Industry Mandatory Code of Conduct will provide full details to suppliers of the milk pricing model for the upcoming financial year by 1st June for the upcoming financial year.
-Kyvalley Dairy Group is predominantly a supplier of fresh milk products to domestic and export markets.
-As such the Kyvalley Dairy Group milk pricing model is based on a cents per litre basis with a small premium for higher milkfat content.
-Our farmgate milk price is determined through a combination of the following components:
+Kyvalley Dairy Group, in accordance with the Dairy Industry Mandatory Code of Conduct will provide full details to suppliers of the milk pricing model for the upcoming financial year by 1^{st} June for the upcoming financial year.
+Our certified organic farmgate milk price is determined through a combination of the following components:

-- Monthly milk supply and seasonality of supply; - Milk fat and protein content bonuses and penalties for milk; - Milk quality bonuses and penalties designed to encourage and reward milk of the highest standards.
+- · Monthly milk supply and seasonality of supply; - Milk quality bonuses and penalties designed to encourage and reward milk of the highest standards.